-Our marketing strategy is to increase awareness of our brand among key target market segments and to be associated with innovation, flexibility, agility and the ability to deliver reliable new technology solutions that improve customer operational effectiveness and efficiency within these segments.
+Our marketing strategy is based on developing leadership positions in new markets through the introduction of innovation solutions that improve customer operational effectiveness and efficiency.
+Our ability to operate in an agile, flexible manner helps us achieve first mover advantage and work closely with early customers to achieve successful adoption of our solutions.
+Once we establish a market position we work to maintain our leadership position while growing our revenue by expanding sales and through continuous innovation and customer support.
 Our reputation for innovation is a key component of our brand and has been acknowledged through a variety of awards and recognized in numerous articles in domestic and international publications.
-We have registered the trademarks for AeroVironment, EV Solutions, PosiCharge, Global Observer, Raven, Wasp AE, and have submitted several other applications for trademark registration, including those for the AeroVironment logo, Qube, Shrike and Switchblade.
+We have U.S. registered trademarks for AeroVironment, EV Solutions, PosiCharge, PosiNet, Global Observer, Raven, Wasp, Qube and Switchblade, and have submitted several other applications for trademark registration.